samboy/rg32hash/C/nanorg32.md

 random number generator that would be compact and seen as a “black box” where a string is given to it, and random numbers come out.

-nanorg32 is the latest version of this, which has the RadioGatún[32] algorithm in only 607 bytes of code (600 if we remove unnecessary newlines).
+nanorg32 described here is a recent version of this, which has the RadioGatún[32] algorithm in only 607 bytes of code (600 if we remove unnecessary newlines).

+Since this paper was written, I have found some further code size optimizations and nanorg32.c is now only 580 bytes in size.

 # How nanorg32 and RadioGatún[32] work